 - Repeat - ColdFusion 9 does NOT remove the need to var scope!, by Ray Camden

-And some tangential discussions of that, including some compatibility issues with the new scope:
+And some tangential discussions of that, including some compatibility issues with that new "local" scope alternative:

 - Be careful with the 'local' scope when migrating from CF8 to CF9, by Dan Skaggs